jdirocco/emeliot/README.md

 - `removeTimeValuesBelowValue`: remove all time-value pairs with value below a given value from a time series
 - `removeTimeValuesAboveValue`: remove all time-value pairs with value above a given value from a time series

-For each function listed above, a variant that reads from and writes to files is also available, which can be called using the suffix "_File".
+For each function listed above, a variant that reads from and writes to files is also available, which can be called using the suffix __File_.